-PD will be co-ordinated by an Assistant Headteacher who is a member of the senior leadership team but is assisted by others in taking this policy forward.
+PD will be co-ordinated by a member of the senior leadership team, but they are assisted by others in taking this policy forward.

 The central emphasis of PD will be on the quality of learning, improving standards and developing leadership.
 The aim is the improvement in the practice of individuals and teams through creating learning communities in which supportive and collaborative cultures directly extend the capacity for continuous self-improvement.
 All members of staff have a responsibility to support the professional development of colleagues.
 PD can operate effectively at a variety of levels - individual, team, whole school and through wider networks with an emphasis on collaborative learning.